2140data/react-btcpay-paybutton/CONTRIBUTING.md

 # Contributing to React BTCPay Server Pay Button

-First off, thank you for considering contributing to React BTCPay Server Pay Button.
-It's people like you that make the project such a great tool.
+Thank you for considering contributing to React BTCPay Server Pay Button.

 ## Table of Contents